vahid110/sqlxport/demo/spark_minio_delta/README.md

 # Spark + Delta Lake Demo with MinIO and PostgreSQL

-This demo showcases how to integrate `sql2data` with a Spark + Delta Lake pipeline using PostgreSQL and MinIO.
+This demo showcases how to integrate `sqlxport` with a Spark + Delta Lake pipeline using PostgreSQL and MinIO.

 ## 🧱 Architecture

 - **PostgreSQL**: Stores the source `sales` table.
-- **sql2data**: Exports SQL query results to a Parquet file.
+- **sqlxport**: Exports SQL query results to a Parquet file.
 - **Spark**: Reads the Parquet file, writes data to:
   - Delta Lake format (unpartitioned + partitioned)
   - CSV format